 - Accredited bodies are responsible for carrying out the frontline regulation of licensed insolvency practitioners, including licensing, regulating ongoing compliance, investigating complaints about them, and taking disciplinary action where appropriate.

-- As NZICA has statutory responsibilities under the New Zealand Institute of Chartered Accountants Act 1996 to regulate the practice of its members in New Zealand, NZICA is in the process of applying to become an accredited body.
+- NZICA has statutory responsibilities under the New Zealand Institute of Chartered Accountants Act 1996 to regulate the practice of its members in New Zealand.

 - The Companies Office Registrar has responsibility for oversight of accredited bodies.
 Oversight includes accreditation of bodies, ongoing monitoring and reporting, and corrective action to ensure the quality and effectiveness of the accredited bodies' regulatory systems and processes.

 - Any person taking new statutory insolvency appointments from 1 September 2020 must have a licence, which includes a transitional licence.
 It is offence to take new statutory appointments from 1 September 2020 without a licence.

-The Registrar maintains a register of licensed insolvency practitioners, which is publicly searchable.
+The Registrar maintains a register of licensed insolvency practitioners, which is publicly searchable here.

 NZICA members with a Certificate of Public Practice (CPP) can apply for a licence.